tothpaul/DelphiACME/readme.md

 ## version 1.4

-Swith from TidHTTP to System.Net.HTTPClient for TLS 1.3 support.
+Switch from TidHTTP to System.Net.HTTPClient for TLS 1.3 support.

 ## Licence